enghwa/MultiRegion-Serverless-Workshop/1_API/README.md

 There are several steps needed to deploy the API and Lambda functions via the console.
 The basic steps are:

-1. Create the appropriate IAM policies and roles our four AWS Lambda functions
+1. Create the appropriate IAM policies and roles our three AWS Lambda functions
 2. Create the required Amazon DynamoDB table
-3. Create the four AWS Lambda functions
+3. Create the three AWS Lambda functions
 4. Create the Amazon API Gateway for the region you are currently deploying
 5. Testing to ensure our backend components are all working as expected